Met4FoF/agentMET4FOF/README.md

 ---

-The easiest way to get started with *agentMET4FOF* is navigating to the folder in which you want to create a virtual Python environment (*venv*), create one, activate it, first install numpy, then install *agentMET4FOF* from PyPI.org and then work through the [tutorials](agentMET4FOF_tutorials) or [examples](examples).
+The easiest way to get started with *agentMET4FOF* is navigating to the folder in which you want to create a virtual Python environment (*venv*), create one based on Python 3.6 or later, activate it, first install numpy, then install *agentMET4FOF* from PyPI.org and then work through the [tutorials](agentMET4FOF_tutorials) or [examples](examples).
 To do this, issue the following commands on your Shell:

 ```shell
 $ cd /LOCAL/PATH/TO/ENVS